 models.py file creates a table for users, items, and some sub-classes that might prove useful later on.

 models.py file.
 Very useful.
-Some code needs to be added to
+We need to add some code to

-__init__.py that creates a Flask-Migrations object when the flask application is started.
+__init__.py that creates a Flask-Migrations object when the flask application starts.

 from flask import Flask from flask_sqlalchemy import SQLAlchemy from flask_migrate import Migrate, MigrateCommand import os from config import DevConfig app = Flask(__name__) app.config['SQLALCHEMY_DATABASE_URI'] = DevConfig.SQLALCHEMY_DATABASE_URI db = SQLAlchemy(app) migrate = Migrate(app, db) from app import routes

 We create an instance of Flask-Migrate’s migrate class and pass it instances of the Flask application and database.
-Now migrations can be created by running commands of the form:
+We can create migrations by running:

 flask db <migration_name>